grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 It is decided then that if a sender wants to be composable with different recipients, it has to accept a reference to a recipient in a form of interface reference.
 We can say that, by being lightweight and behaviorless, **interfaces can be treated as "slots" or "sockets" for plugging in different objects**.

-As a matter of fact, on UML diagrams, one way to depict a a class implementing an interface is by drawing it with a plug.
+As a matter of fact, on UML diagrams, one way to depict a class implementing an interface is by drawing it with a plug.
 Thus, it seems that the "interface as slot for pluggability" concept is not so unusual.

 ![ConcreteRecipient class implementing three interfaces in UML.
 The interfaces are shown as "plugs" exposed by the class meaning it can be plugged into anything that uses any of the three interfaces](images/lollipop.png)